 This series brings timely and interesting wilderness topics to the public to raise awareness and inspire community discussion.
-These events takes place on the Third Wednesday in February, March and April 2023 in the large community room in FVCC’s Arts & Technology Building.
+These events takes place on the Second Tuesday in February, March and April in the large community room in FVCC’s Arts & Technology Building.
 Free of charge, all are welcome.

 Presented by: Bob Marshall Wilderness Foundation, Wild Montana Flathead-Kootenai Chapter, Northwest Montana Lookout Association, and the Natural Resources Conservation Management Program at Flathead Valley Community College (FVCC).